WarwickTechCrew/tc-website-wiki/wiki/04-spaces/06-piazza/index.md

 the weather.
 Both the SQ5 (sound) and FLX (LX) can be accessed remotely using a WiFi network.

 ## Power
-Unlike a room inside, the Piazza doesn't have any 13A power outlets!
-There are, however, various 16A outlets next to the wall in the Piazza and in the floor on Benefactors Place, with larger 63A 3-phase supplies also available in the distribution boxes.
+The Piazza has two 13A power outlets near curiositea.
+There are also various 16A outlets next to the wall in the Piazza and in the floor on Benefactors Place, with larger 63A 3-phase supplies also available in the distribution boxes (see map).

 Tech Crew only has a limited number of equipment to handle 16A to 13A conversion, and does not have any equipment for 63A - so you'll need to hire this from an external company, the